-Mark Thompson hosts a daily talk show in Los Angeles from 1p-3p on the most listened to talk radio station in the country, KFIAM 640 (available on the iheartradio app and at KFIAM640.com)
+Mark Thompson is a daily voice in Los Angeles on the most listened to talk radio station in the country, KFIAM 640 (available on the iheartradio app and at KFIAM640.com)

-Before that , Mark Thompson spent 30 years in the TV news business.
+Before that , Mark Thompson spent 30 years on-air as a nightly fixture in the TV news business.

-Thompson started as a science and environmental reporter and did investigative series and a full range of reporting through the years.
+Thompson started as a science and environmental reporter, doing investigative series and a full range of reporting.

 Quickly, Mark became one of the most popular television personalities as a nightly weather forecaster in both San Francisco and Los Angeles .
 His work gave him a national profile.

 When Mark Thompson moved to L.A. he built out his resume as a producer and writer (winning an Emmy for a comedy Christmas show he co-wrote).

 Then as a show host Thompson regularly hosted television shows of high drama and even life and death.